enricopolanski/blog/src/articles/initial-commit.md

 # Initial Commit

+Hello everyone and welcome to the very first article of my blog.

+From the longest time I wanted to share my ideas for writing software.
+I believe that the ultimate goal of a software developer's journey is simplicity, and that the fastest, simplest road to simplicity can be achieved through composition.

+The target for my blog is any developer with a basic understanding of computing fundamentals.
+Having a general idea about _types_ is also extremely helpful, I will be using TypeScript for the time being to write a blog through the use of functional programming.

+There's a list of ideas I have about software that I'd like to share with you:

+- coding is a repetitive task
+- data is the only thing that matters
+- programming can be a fun activity

+# Simplicity from the ground up

+I don't know you, but I feel like each and every one of us has some _a-ha_ moments when we are on the path of trying to understand each other.

+For me, a web developer mostly using JavaScript, it was few months after I started programming.
+I had spent few days banging my head on many different kind of problems.
+There was so much jargon and technologies.
+Rendering, providers, diffing, dependency injection, graphs, all different kind of databases, of protocols, and don't even start me about how much

+You see, those may almost appear as philosophical questions, but in the end

+I realized something that was going to change my perception, at least as a web developer, forever:

+it was not important what type of application I was making, whether an array util, maybe some React component, maybe a CLI tool, maybe writing tests, all I was doing was consistently mix

 What should be a good first article for a _blog about developing a blog in a git repo_?

 I guess we should lay down the process that brought us to read that blog online!